-- Table of Contents - list all main sections in your report, as well as any subsections.
-Add lists of tables, figures, and/or appendices at the end of the Table of Contents, if appropriate. - iv) Executive Summary - provide a brief, informational summary (abstract) of the content of the report.
-It should offer a clear, concise, and reader-friendly overview of the report. - v) Work Term Placement - provide contextual information about your workplace.
-Give an overview of the general industry or service sector in which your work place is situated. - vi) Work Term Duties and Objectives - describe the specific context of your work place (organizational structure, number of employees, kinds of jobs performed by employees, the team you worked with etc.).
-Provide information about your duties, roles, and responsibilities. - vii) Professional Skills Developed - describe the learning objectives established by you and your employer at the beginning of your work term.
+- iii) Table of Contents list all main sections in your report, as well as any subsections.
+Add lists of tables, figures, and/or appendices at the end of the Table of Contents, if appropriate. - iv) Executive Summary provide a brief, informational summary (abstract) of the content of the report.
+It should offer a clear, concise, and reader-friendly overview of the report. - v) Work Term Placement provide contextual information about your workplace.
+Give an overview of the general industry or service sector in which your workplace is situated. - vi) Work Term Duties and Objectives describe the specific context of your workplace (organizational structure, number of employees, kinds of jobs performed by employees, the team you worked with etc.).
+Provide information about your duties, roles, and responsibilities. - vii) Professional Skills Developed describe the learning objectives established by you and your employer at the beginning of your work term.
 Describe major projects and minor tasks you carried and discuss how they contributed to the development of your professional skills.
-Be specific about which professional skills you developed. - viii) Academic background and Work Place Experiences describe the academic goals and objectives that your work placement was intended to help you achieve.
-Discuss work experiences that offered you opportunities to apply and/or reconsider scholarly concepts relevant to your work place. - ix) Concluding Remarks provide an assessment of whether and how well your professional and academic objectives were met and offer helpful closing observations about the placement and program. - w) Works Cited include scholarly and grey literature.
-(Style Guide will be supplied by Coop Faculty Advisor.)
+Be specific about which professional skills you developed. - viii) Academic background and Workplace Experiences describe the academic goals and objectives that your work placement was intended to help you achieve.
+Discuss work experiences that offered you opportunities to apply and/or reconsider scholarly concepts and historiography relevant to your workplace. - ix) Concluding Remarks provide an assessment of whether and how well your professional and academic objectives were met and offer helpful closing observations about the placement and program. - x) Works Cited include scholarly and relevant technical or policy literature.

-The Anthropology Co-op program is intended to help students:
+The History Co-op program is intended to help students:

-- Communicate effectively, accurately and professionally, in traditional and innovative written and oral forms, including visual and technological. - Develop and practice intellectual curiosity, analytic, problem-solving, decision-making and listening skills. - Apply sociological and anthropological theories and methods to develop and evaluate policy. - Engage in respectful, reciprocal and mutually-beneficial ways with people at the local, national and/or global levels to advocate for and advance equity and social justice. - Demonstrate personal, professional, and academic integrity and ethical reasoning. - Demonstrate leadership, teamwork, accountability, personal organization and time management
+- Communicate effectively, accurately and professionally, in traditional and innovative written and oral forms, including visual and digital. - Develop and practice intellectual curiosity along with analytic, problem-solving, decision-making and listening skills. - Mobilize History skills in research and documentation in the co-op organization or employer's workplace - Apply historical perspective and judgement to develop and evaluate policy. - Engage in respectful, reciprocal and mutually beneficial ways with people at the local, national and/or global levels to advocate for and advance equity and social justice. - Demonstrate personal, professional, and academic integrity and ethical reasoning. - Demonstrate leadership, teamwork, accountability, personal organization and time management